joseph/peregrin/README.md

 Between the three supported formats, there is an abstracted concept of "book" data, which holds the following information:

-* components - an array of files that make up the linear content
+* components - an array of Components that make up the linear content
-* contents - an array of chapters (with titles, hrefs and children)
+* chapters - an array of Chapters (with title, src and children)
-* metadata - a hash of key/value pairs
+* properties - an array of Property metadata tuples (key/value + attributes)
-* media - an array of files contained in the ebook, other than components
+* resources - an array of Resources contained in the ebook, other than components
-* cover - the media file that should be used as the cover of the ebook
+* cover - the Resource that should be used as the cover of the ebook

 There will probably be some changes to the shape of this data over the development of Peregrin, to ensure that the Book interchange object retains all